 - Tell students about the Orwell Youth Prize.
-The theme for 2017-18 is ‘Truth vs Lies’.
+The theme for 2018-19 is ‘A Fair Society?’.

 - Encourage students to develop their written work so they can enter the Prize.
 One way of doing this would be to give them a chance to redraft the writing section of one or both exams, making that an entry for the Prize.

 - Develop the written work of students, either inside or outside lessons.
 They can write in ANY form for the Prize (maximum 1000 words for Years 9-11 and 1500 words for Years 12-13).

 - Host an Orwell Youth Prize workshop at your school or college.
 Find out more here or email firstname.lastname@example.org

 One word of advice.
 The materials will be less familiar to students than a typical GCSE exam – and the content is certainly at the more demanding end -so it may be worthwhile giving students a very brief introduction to Orwell and some aspects of the Second World War period before setting the exam as practice.

 We hope you find these materials useful – and we welcome feedback on them or any aspects of the Prize.